-You may assume that babies need to chew on the beads to get relief – but the effects are actually said to come from the beads touching skin, when body heat causes the amber to release succinic acid.
-The acid isn't exclusive to amber – its found in many plants and animals.
-The beads should NOT be chewed at all and the necklace should be short enough so that it cant be placed into the mouth.
+You may assume babies need to chew on the beads to get relief.
+However the effects are said to come from the beads touching the skin, when body heat causes the amber to release succinic acid.
+The acid isn’t exclusive to amber – it’s found in many plants and animals.
+The beads should NOT be chewed, and the necklace should be short enough so that it can’t be placed into the mouth.

-There are a few of things to consider about amber teething necklaces.
+There are a few of things to consider.

-Firstly, although many mothers are finding amber teething necklaces to be effective, not all mothers do.
+Firstly, although many parents are finding amber teething necklaces to be effective, not all parents do.
 Some report no change after using them.

 However there are two points to make here – one being to make sure you buy genuine Baltic amber.
 Some people have reported being sold plastic or glass beads (which was being fobbed off as amber), which would have zero effect.
 Several amber retailers now offer guarantees and certificates of authenticity to reassure their customers.

 Another minor consideration is to expect to get a few questions or comments about them, as amber teething necklaces are not yet widely recognised in Australia.
 Some people may assume the necklaces are an unnecessary accessory for such a young child, just like pierced earrings.
 In this case, the best thing to do is to compare amber teething necklaces to using copper or magnetic bracelets which people wear for arthritis or pain.